-Before you can file for Chapter 7 or Chapter 13 bankruptcy, you must take a course from a nonprofit credit counseling agency.
-The purpose of this consultation is to determine whether you can handle your debt load outside of bankruptcy, without adding to what you owe.
+Before you can file for Chapter 7 or Chapter 13 bankruptcy, you must take a course from a nonprofit credit counseling agency to determine whether you can handle your debt load outside of bankruptcy without adding to what you owe.
 After filing the case, you must complete another course—debtor education.
 The debtor education course, sometimes called "the second course," is designed to help debtors remain financially secure after a bankruptcy case ends.

 Bankruptcy law requires that you participate in the counseling—not that you go along with whatever the agency proposes.
 Even if a repayment plan is feasible, you don't have to agree to it.
 However, you must file any plan the agency comes up with along with your bankruptcy papers.